Skip to content

 If the dev machine goes down, what happens to my published app?

-Your app’s backend (Convex serverless functions and database) runs on Convex’s own cloud infrastructure and stays available regardless of your dev machine state.
+Your app’s data lives in Proyecta’s platform data layer (the CMS), which is independent of your dev machine and stays available.
 However, your app’s frontend files are served from the dev machine — if it is suspended or archived, visitors will see a 503 error until the machine resumes.
 Keep this in mind for apps you want to stay publicly accessible; resuming the machine restores the site.

 Can I get a faster dev machine?